nexpy/nxrefine/docs/source/experiment.rst

 scale.
 Select the approprate powder calibrant from those specified in the Calibrant pull-down menu.

+If a PONI file already exists from a prior calibration, it can be imported using the "Import Calibration" button.
+If this is sufficiently accurate, it is not necessary to perform further calibrations.
+Instead the calibration parameters can be saved to the configuration file by clicking on "Save" and the dialog can be closed.

 To obtain an initial calibration, zoom into this plot to display the first few rings.